tapwork/HeapInspector-for-iOS/README.md

 HINSPDebug.recordBacktraces(true)
 ```

+#TODO
+* Performance improvements for the backtrace record (coming soon) - to get symbols costs a lot

 # Example project
 HeapInspector comes with an example project.
 There you will see a lot of mistakes made with the memory design.
 * `strong` delegate properties